Westport Gravestone Cleaning Group

 Westport Gravestone Cleaning Group: Join Our Team!

 The Westport Historical Society invites you to join our effort to preserve Westport’s cemeteries.
 It is a rewarding and therapeutic activity!
-Beginning in late April we will host a series of regular gravestone cleaning events on Saturday mornings 10 AM – 12 PM.
+We will host a series of regular gravestone cleaning events on Saturday mornings 8.30 AM – 10 AM.

-Cleaning will NOT take place in the event of light or heavy rain or if the temperature is below 45 degrees.
+Cleaning will NOT take place in the event of light or heavy rain or if the temperature is below 45 degrees or during heat advisory.

 Meet one of our gravestone cleaning group leaders, Todd Baptista